edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/readme.md

 The previous code allow us to receive endless amount of data and continuously store it in the 'received_data' variable to be used however we see fit, before it is overwritten in the next cycle.
-Since we are not creating new variables in each cycle then the amount of RAM memory consumed by the script should remain constant.
+Since we are not creating new variables in each cycle, then the amount of RAM memory consumed by the script should remain constant.
 At the end of the cycle a message is sent to the client to unpause its process and prompt the next data packet.

-If the client closes the connection then an empty packet will be sent which will trigger the break clause, ending the loop
+If the client closes the connection then an empty packet is sent by dedaulf which will trigger the break clause, ending the loop.

-We can use the data to perform any action inside the loop including calling other functions, keep in mind that the data received is in bytes and will need to be converted to a string or number depending on what we need.
-Here is an example of writing the data being sent by the client to a file:
+We can use the data to perform any action inside the loop including calling other functions, keeping in mind that the data received is in bytes and will need to be converted to a string or number depending on what we need.
+Here is an example of writing the data being sent by the client as .csv (comma separated values) to a file:
 ```python
 import socket #loads the socket library
 s = socket.socket(socket.AF_INET, socket.SOCK_STREAM)